 Who Am I?

 I'm originally from North Idaho, and I graduated high school early to join the U.S. Army.
 I spent a year training in Arizona and was then stationed at Fort Bragg, NC.
 I was deployed to Afghanistan twice and completed my enlistment in 2010.
 I immediately started college under the Post-9/11 G.I.
 Bill and as a first-generation college student.
 I transferred many times, studied abroad in Chiang Mai, Thailand, and completed my undergraduate degree at Portland State University.
 I'm currently a PhD student at Boston College.
-I'm also a contributing analyst at Wikistrat, an online consulting firm, and a teacher at the Cambridge Center for Adult Education.
+I'm also a contributing analyst at Wikistrat, an online consulting firm, and graduate fellow at the Clough Center for the Study of Constitutional Democracy.

 Professional and Research

-Through various internships and jobs, I have worked extensively within the policy making process.
-I've worked on a U.S. Senate campaign, worked for a lobbying firm, and worked on constituent relations, among many others.
-I was an intelligence analyst with the Idaho National Guard.
-I currently study Comparative Politics, International Relations, and U.S. Foreign Policy.
+My research is in the fields of Comparative Politics, International Relations, and U.S. Foreign Policy.
 Within these fields I study the state, state failure, statebuilding operations, terrorism, civil-military relations, and foreign-imposed regime change.
 Essentially, I study why the humans insist on killing each other.